 12. Our last step is to check how our speed limit map looks externally.
-I am going to show it on the .kml file examples.
+I am going to show it in the .kml file examples.
 Firstly, on Google Earth, our map looks great (Pic.
 21).

 The map presents very well also in Google Maps (Pic.
 22).

 The GoogleMyMaps interactive map platform gives us the opportunity to load the .kml files without losing their properties.
-In the image above you can see, that all your work is done in QGIS has been successfully transferred to the interactive map builder.
+In the image above you can see, that all your work done in QGIS has been successfully transferred to the interactive map builder.

 These two situations above are only examples of manipulation of our speed limit map outside of the QGIS platform.
 We can obviously convert it to the .geoJSON format and attach it to the web-based interactive map i.e. Leaflet.
 We can show our map in ScribbleMaps map builder and so on.